-We license a portfolio of patent applications owned by MIT and the Whitehead Institute.
-As of November 30, 2011, we hold exclusive licenses from the Whitehead Institute to three pending U.S. patent applications, as well as foreign counterparts to these patent applications, and one application under a Patent Cooperation Treaty, or PCT application.
+We license a portfolio of patent applications owned by the Whitehead Institute, Harvard and MIT.
+As of December 31, 2011, we hold exclusive licenses from the Whitehead Institute to three pending U.S. patent applications and one issued U.S. patent, as well as foreign counterparts to these patent applications, and one application under a Patent Cooperation Treaty, or PCT application.